Clinical Consultation for Therapists: Neurodivergent-Affirming OCD & Anxiety Support

 • "I'm not sure if what I'm seeing is OCD, a medical condition, or autistic overwhelm — the pieces aren't adding up and I want help thinking through differentials and a path forward."

 • "I have a client I highly suspect is AuDHD with ARFID and skin picking.
-She came in presenting with depression and anxiety, but I think what I'm actually seeing is burnout and high masking."
+They came in presenting with depression and anxiety, but I think what I'm actually seeing is burnout and high masking."

 If any of those sound familiar, you're in the right place.